afrase/kodiswift/docs/commandline.rst

 ~~~~~~

 To create a new addon, change your current working directory to a location
 where you want your addon folder to be created.
-Then execute ``xbmcswift2
+Then execute ``kodiswift
 create``.
 After answering a few questions, you should have the basic addon
 structure in place.